rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 A note about the Calendar and schedule of actions.
 There are limitations of how the scheduler works due to how the Timer library is developed.

-Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive.
+Its primary function is to automate selected synchronization of tasks as long as RsyncUI is alive and you are logged in.
 It *may* prove useful for users who require scheduled  synchronization of data during work.
 RsyncUI may be minimized or not the active window and the timer will still work.
 But if you leave your Mac and it goes to sleep, the timer will *not work*.

 {{< alert >}}